Unseen World: Composition and lyrics

 The lyrics for "After Life" are about the future and being born again.
 Bassist Misa wrote the guitar solo for "No God".
 The lyrics for "Manners" are about Band-Maid.
 Rhythm guitarist/vocalist Miku Kobato wanted to call it "Rule", but lead vocalist Saiki Atsumi felt that it was too pushy.
 It was the last song written for the album.
 Lead guitarist Kanami Tōno wanted "Manners" to have a Western feel to it, so she analyzed all the songs that were nominated for Grammy Awards.

 The working title for "I Still Seek Revenge." was "Revenge".
 The title of "H-G-K" is a reference to a Turkish military guided bomb, HGK, as has been confirmed by lyricist Kobato in an interview.
 It took Tōno two to three months to be able to play it.
 For this song, Tōno was asked to make a song in the style of "Choose Me", but it didn’t turn out that way.
 She tried again with "After Life", but that ended up being different as well.

 "Nightingale" was written by Tōno as a request by Kobato, who wanted a solo song on the album, because she didn’t have one on their previous album, Conqueror.
 It was originally supposed to have a simpler ending.
 The title and the English spoken words are from William Shakespeare's Romeo and Juliet.

 "Chemical Reaction" was based on a riff Misa wrote.
-The demo Tōno sent drummer Akane Hirose featured a cowbell, which Hirose wanted to replace with a ride cymbal cup, but Tono said to keep the cowbell.
+The demo Tōno sent drummer Akane Hirose featured a cowbell, which Hirose wanted to replace with a ride cymbal cup, but Tōno said to keep the cowbell.
 The lyrics for "Giovanni" are based on Kenji Miyazawa’s novel Night on the Galactic Railroad.

 "Ambition" is a love song.
 Kobato left it up to interpretation on whether it is about infidelity or unrequited love.
 "Black Hole" is their fastest song, with a BPM of 220.
 Hirose prepared seven different patterns of kick drum variations to show to her band members, with the level of difficulty ranging from "easy-peasy" to "hell".
 They all chose "hell", without listening to any of the others.